 Aaron is a native of Goshen, IN.
 He received his B.A. from DePauw University majoring in Biochemistry.
 While at DePauw Aaron studied the toxicity of novel epoxyketone compounds.
 He joined the MCMP graduate program in fall of 2015.

-In the Flaherty Lab Aaron is pursuing novel covalent small molecule inhibitors of UCHL1.
+Aaron joined the Flaherty Lab in Fall 2015 where is pursuing novel covalent small molecule inhibitors of UCHL1.
 His work includes analog design, synthesis, biochemical testing, crystallography, western blot and computational design.
 Aaron also assists in docking and computational design for other projects in the lab.

 Jatinder is from Batala in the Punjab state in northern India.
 She received her B.Sc. and M.Sc. with honors in Chemistry and her PhD in organic synthesis and medicinal chemistry from G.N.D.
 University in Amritsar, India.
 She held two previous postdoctoral positions in organic and medicinal chemistry at the University of Alberta under the direction of Drs.
 Edward Knaus and Frank Wuest.